Explore other offices & services

 The department also offers a major in the area of Financial Mathematics.
 This field of study focuses on the properties of investment objects, investor's and firm's attitudes toward risk, and the consequences to individual investor behavior as well as that of the whole market.
 It is a subject of much current interest, both theoretical and practical, which combines mathematical reasoning with economic insights.
 Coursework in Financial Mathematics provides a solid stepping stone to careers in the actuarial field.

-Mathematics majors have completed distinguished graduate programs in mathematics, computer science, statistics, economics, biomathematics, engineering and operations research.
+Mathematics and Financial Mathematics majors have completed distinguished graduate programs in mathematics, computer science, statistics, economics, biomathematics, engineering and operations research.
 Other graduates have become respected teachers, or have been sought out by computer and consulting firms, insurance companies, actuaries, banks and government agencies.

 The departmental curriculum contributes to the College's Key Competency Requirements as follows: